Effort, Friction, and Spending What I Didn't Have

 The productive kind.
 The kind you can see when you step back.

 I deep-cleaned the kitchen.
-Got Isabella's room organized and reset.
+Got my daughter's room organized and reset.
 Even made progress in my own bedroom.
 It felt good—like reclaiming space, order, and a bit of control before Christmas arrives.

 And then... the kitchen was destroyed again.